madaan/minimal-text-diffusion/README.md

 This repo has been refactored by taking a large amount of code from https://github.com/XiangLi1999/Diffusion-LM (which includes some code from: https://github.com/openai/glide-text2im), thanks to the authors for their work!

-The main idea was to retain _just enough code_ to allow training a simple diffusion model and generating samples, remove image related terms, and make it easier to use.
+The main idea was to retain _just enough code_ to allow training a simple diffusion model and generating samples, remove image-related terms, and make it easier to use.

  I've included an extremely simple corpus (`data/simple-{train,test}.txt`) I used for quick iterations and testing.